mcfisch/cspl/README.md

 ## Open Questions / Topics to Check
 - ~~Which ELB service to use, classic or application? (need to read)~~ classic ELB
-- ~~Is a security group necessary when using ELB? (reading as well)~~ yes, cec. groups necessary and implemented
+- ~~Is a security group necessary when using ELB? (reading as well)~~ yes, sec. groups necessary and implemented
 - DNS (probably unneeded here)

 ## Script: Tasks to Cover